2600hz/docs-sysadmin/doc/intro/about.md

 **SMS**

 SMS outbound always costs money, usually from $0.01 to $0.02 per text message, with some wholesales going as low as $0.005 for volume.
 These fees are charged to cover the costs of maintaining databases of phone numbers with SMS capabilities and their responsible carriers and for providing the infrastructure to transmit and receive messages reliably across the SMS network.
-There are also tariffs and access charges from various telcos for interoperating with SMS messages.
+There are also tariffs and access charges from various telcos for inter-operating with SMS messages.